deep-security/chef-agent/README.md

 A cookbook of Chef recipes for the Deep Security agent.
 This allows for the easy deployment of the Deep Security agent as well as taking some common actions from the agent.

+## Support

+This is a community project and while you will see contributions from the Deep Security team, there is no official Trend Micro support for this project.
+The official documentation for the Deep Security APIs is available from the [Trend Micro Online Help Centre](http://docs.trendmicro.com/en-us/enterprise/deep-security.aspx).

+Tutorials, feature-specific help, and other information about Deep Security is available from the [Deep Security Help Center](https://help.deepsecurity.trendmicro.com/Welcome.html).

+For Deep Security specific issues, please use the regular Trend Micro support channels.
+For issues with the code in this repository, please [open an issue here on GitHub](https://github.com/deep-security/chef/issues).

 ## OpsWorks

 This repository is also setup for use from [AWS OpsWorks](https://aws.amazon.com/opsworks/).
 You can enable this as a *custom cookbook* within your stack.
 This makes is very easy to ensure that the Deep Security agent is running on all of the EC2 instances within your stack.